 - Applicant must have a mental or physical disability that is likely to last more than 90 days and this disability keeps them from earning enough money to pay for their or their family’s basic needs.

 For more information on how to apply for EIA, contact your local EIA office.

 TTY at 204-945-4796 or 1-800-855-0511 (Manitoba Relay Service)

-The marketAbilities Program of Manitoba Jobs and the Economy offer a wide range of employment focused services to assist adults with disabilities in preparing for, obtaining and maintaining employment.
+The EAPD Program, formerly known as marketAbilities offer a wide range of employment focused services to assist adults with disabilities in preparing for, obtaining and maintaining employment.
 These include:

 - Vocational Counselling: A Vocational Counsellor will assist in exploring vocational goals based on the individual’s interests, abilities and skills.

 - Assessment: Specialized vocational assessments may be used to assist in identifying appropriate employment options and supports.

 - Vocational Planning: Planning is done on an individual basis to address each person’s unique training or employment support needs.
 It may involve a single service, or a multi-year training plan that includes a variety of supports.